-In addition to his work with the Maîtrise, Mark has given organ recitals in seven European countries.
-He has also played for the Orchestre du Capitole and has appeared as a soloist alongside the orchestra.
-As a pianist Mark is in demand as an accompanist, notably for the annual English Choral Experience festival at Abbey Dore (UK).
-Mark also regularly composes and arranges choral music.
+In addition to his work with the Maîtrise, Mark Opstad regularly directs choral courses in France.
+He has given organ recitals in seven European countries and as a pianist is in demand as an accompanist (including for the English Choral Experience).
+He is a composer and arranger of choral music.

 Mark began his musical training as a chorister, and Head Chorister at Bristol Cathedral and Music Scholar at Bristol Cathedral School.
 He studied Music at Oxford University where he was Organ Scholar of Balliol College, organising the choir’s first foreign tour to sing at Notre Dame in Paris.
 He was also a cellist in the Oxford Sinfonietta.
 On leaving Oxford Mark was recipient of a Coolidge Award, allowing him to travel the United States for two months.
 He continued his studies at Cambridge University where he was Assistant Organist of Clare College.
 Mark studied the organ with David Sanger and the piano with Raymond Fischer.